dani3l0/honey/README.md

 ```

-## 🛡️ Privacy Panel

-**How does it work?**
-- Checks how many listed services use `HTTPS` for secure connections
-- Checks if listed services are on the same origin (like domain, subdomain or IP address), otherwise are considered as third-party

 ## 🛠️ Development

 honey is built on top of [Vite.js](https://vitejs.dev/).
 This tool allows faster development and offers various optimizations.